gchwalik/pawsitive/README.md

 I detail here some of the dev process to keep in mind.

+Note: the frontend and backend folders have their own readmes with expanded information.

 ### Passing the pipeline

 PRs require that the pipeline passes green to merge to main.
 This requires: a successful build, successful linting, and passing tests.